greenruby/alamano/README.md

 Add this line to your application's Gemfile:

-    gem 'alamano'
+    gem 'alamano', github: "mose/alamano"

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install alamano

 ## Usage

-TODO: Write usage instructions here
+This gem is not usable yet.

 ## Contributing